GEO vs SEO

 What is the difference between GEO and SEO?

-SEO focuses on ranking in traditional search engine results (Google's blue links).
-GEO focuses on getting your content cited in AI-generated answers from tools like ChatGPT, Perplexity, and Google AI Overviews.
-Both aim to increase your online visibility, but through different channels.
+SEO (Search Engine Optimization) focuses on ranking in traditional search engine results like Google's blue links.
+GEO (Generative Engine Optimization) focuses on getting your content cited in AI-generated answers from tools like ChatGPT, Perplexity, and Google AI Overviews.
+Both aim to increase visibility, but through different channels.

 Should I do GEO or SEO?

-Both.
+You should do both.
 SEO drives traffic from traditional search results, while GEO ensures your business appears in AI-generated answers.
 The strategies are complementary.
-Good GEO practices, including structured data and quality content, also improve your SEO.
-Starting with a combined SEO and AI Readiness audit will show you where to focus.
+Good GEO practices, including structured data and quality content, also improve SEO.

 Is GEO replacing SEO?

 No. GEO is extending SEO, not replacing it.
-Gartner projected in February 2024 that traditional search engine volume would drop 25% by 2026 as users shift some queries to AI chatbots and virtual agents.
-Pew Research Center browsing data from March 2025 found that 58% of U.S. adults had at least one Google search produce an AI-generated summary.
+Gartner projected in February 2024 that traditional search engine volume would fall 25% by 2026 as users shift some queries to AI chatbots and virtual agents.
+Pew Research Center browsing data from March 2025 found that 58% of U.S. adults saw at least one AI-generated search summary.
 Businesses still need SEO, but they also need content AI systems can extract and cite.

 How do I check if my site is optimized for GEO?